 Dallas’ play also had enough flaws for the bargain bin.
 The Cowboys fumbled six times, but lost only two.
-Butch Johnson dived, caught, rolled, then dropped a 45-yard bomb that officials somehow ruled a touchdown.
+Butch Johnson dived, caught, rolled, then dropped a 45-yard bomb that officials inexplicably ruled a touchdown.
 The day’s best pass for either team might’ve been Robert Newhouse’s halfback option rainbow that ended at Golden Richards for a 29-yard touchdown.

 NFL Films cameramen somehow were unprepared for the lack of light at the first indoor Super Bowl, so the official highlight film is the darkest in NFL Films history.
 Considering the game, some might feel it still had too much light.

 ▪ Orange Bowl, Miami